Nursing Schools in Oregon (2026)

 How many nursing schools are in Oregon?

-There are 41 accredited nursing programs in Oregon, including 25 public and 16 private institutions.
+There are 41 nursing schools in Oregon, including 25 public and 16 private institutions.

 What is the average nursing school tuition in Oregon?

-What is the graduation rate for nursing schools in Oregon?
+What is the average graduation rate for nursing schools in Oregon?

-The average graduation rate across nursing programs in Oregon is 46.8%.
-The highest graduation rate belongs to Sage School of Massage & Esthetics at 88.9%.
+The average graduation rate is 46.8%, with Sage School of Massage & Esthetics reporting the highest rate at 88.9%.

-What is the average student debt for nursing graduates in Oregon?
+What is the average student debt at nursing schools in Oregon?